 Nevada law provides four (4) different ways in which a DUI offense can be charged as a felony including:

 - Felony DUI because of a third offense within 7 years;

 - Felony DUI causing serious bodily injury;

 - Any DUI case when the person has previously been convicted of a felony DUI.

 Under Nevada Revised Statute Section 484.C430 which provides for penalties when a DUI offense causes the substantial bodily harm to, or death of another person is guilty of a category B felony.

 The category B felony DUI with serious bodily injury or death is punishable by imprisonment in Nevada State Prison for a minimum term of not less than 2 years and a maximum term of not more than 20 years and a fine between $2,000 to $5,000.

 If you have been charged with any felony DUI offense under Nevada law, contact an experienced Las Vegas DUI defense attorney to discuss possible defenses to fight your charges.
-Attorney Joel M. Mann represents individuals charged with DUI throughout the greater Las Vegas area including Clark County and the surrounding areas of Nevada.
+Las Vegas felony DUI attorney Joel M. Mann represents individuals charged with DUI throughout the greater Las Vegas area including Clark County and the surrounding areas of Nevada.